gfelitti/nova_pagina/README.md

 nova_pagina
 ===========
+##Move along, people
-##Some very basic exercises to train and restore some HTML and CSS abilites learned some years ago.
+###Some very basic exercises to train and restore some HTML and CSS abilites learned some years ago.